III. Evo Devo Activism (Empowerment Activism)

 In Chapter 1 we considered the tension between Growth-Innovation-Freedom, and Sustainability-Limits-Rights perspectives, our two current dominant social schools of foresight.
 We can now understand the universal value of each, when seen in an evo devo frame.
 As mentioned in that chapter, empowerment foresight and activism, can be understood as a synthesis of these two perspectives, and an emerging third school of foresight and action.

 When we recognize the exponential power of digital technologies to impact personal and social empowerment, for good or ill, via the twin trends of densification and dematerialization, as in Chapter 2, we get exponential foresight and activism, which seems a very helpful generalization and extension of digital and social empowerment activism.
-Finally, when we consider how models of complexity and change like the 95/5 Rule, the Three Ps, the Eight Skills and the Eight Values, are likely to impact personal and social empowerment, again for good or ill, we arrive at our most broadly useful, specific, and speculative model of all, evo devo foresight and activism.
+Finally, when we consider how models of complexity and change like the 95/5 Rule, the Three Ps, the Eight Skills, the Five Goals, and the Ten Values, are likely to impact personal and social empowerment, again for good or ill, we arrive at our most broadly useful, specific, and speculative model of all, evo devo foresight and activism.
 This is the most general model for growing social adaptiveness, and achieving social progress, that we will offer in this Guide.
 Again, the cartoon at right summarizes these three models of normative (vision and values-based) foresight and action.
 We hope they are at least somewhat useful in your own journey to understand where the world is going, and how to best create social progress.

 Beyond recognizing the unique power of digital technologies to improve lives, we can help our clients to better see and use accelerating D&D technologies wisely, to help us be more healthy, wealthy, evidence-based, and self-actualized.
 We can ensure everyone has their fair share of accelerating technical productivity via social safety nets and entitlements that rise directly with the exponential capabilities of our machines.
 We can ensure we make nanotechnology, hardware, software, and smart agents that defend and promote our values and serve us well.
 Finally, we can look to models like evo devo foresight to guide our activism.